Beta Release 0.1.2

 At their core, tagged unions store at most one type of data at a time, and know which type they are currently holding.

-statement, which guarantees that you can only access the data if it is of the correct type.
+In order to use the data in the tagged union, you must do a switch statement, which guarantees that you can only access the data if it is of the correct type.

 Let's look at a code example.